vmityanin-intent/lifts-management/README.txt

 This application is designed for dynamic quantity of floors and lifts

+Prerequisites:
+Java 11, Apache Maven 3.x+

 Project build

-This is a maven project, to build it run: mvn clean install;
+As this is a maven project, to build it run: mvn clean install;
 after execution artifact lift-management-1.0-SNAPSHOT.jar will be created.
 Tests is the subject for future development.